Yum

 1 T maple syrup, optional

-1 shake cinnamon
+1 good shake cardamom

 1/4 t nutmeg, freshly grated is best

-5-6 grains of pink or sea salt
+1 pinch of pink, or sea salt

 Blend well and serve at room temperature.
 Do not serve cold.
 Grief is cold enough.